-FDP ACC.1[SFR] Subset access control
+FDP_ACC.1[SFR] Subset access control

-FDP\ACC.1.1[SFR] The TSF shall enforce the Access Control Policy on all code
+FDP_ACC.1.1[SFR] The TSF shall enforce the Access Control Policy31 on all code

-Special Function Register operations.
+Special Function Register operations32.

-Dependencies: FDP\ACF.1 Security attribute based access control hardware access control to each Special Function Register.
+Dependencies: FDP_ACF.1 Security attribute based access control hardware access control to each Special Function Register.
 For every access the CPU mode is used to determine if the access shall be granted or denied.
-In addition, in User Mode and Firmware Mode the access rights to the Special Function Registers related to hardware components are provided by the MMU Segment Table and the Special Function Registers to configure the Firmware firewall.
+In addition, in User Mode and Firmware Mode the access rights to the Special Function Registers related to hardware components are provided by the MMU Segment Table stored in memory and the Special Function Registers to configure the Firmware firewall.
 A denied read or write access triggers an exception.
 The read and/or write access to a Special Function Register may be not allowed depending on the function of the register or on the CPU mode to enforce the access control policy or ensure a secure operation.
+The peripheral access control is enforced by the peripherals the Special Function Registers belong to.